NDLANO/taxonomy-api/README.md

 ### Multiple parent connections
-As some topics such as Statistics may be relevant in several subjects, multiple parent connections are allowed.
-This enables you to create a structure where Statistics is a topic in Mathematics, but it is also a topic in Social Studies.
-In this case, it makes sense to select Mathematics as the primary topic.
-This means that if not specified, Statistics belongs to the context of
+Multiple parent connections for topics are not allowed.
+But as some topics such as Statistics may be relevant in several subjects, it is possible to have the same contentURI for several topics.
+This allows us to create a structure where Statistics is a topic in Mathematics, but it is also a topic in Social Studies.
-Mathematics.
-However, if a user is currently browsing the subject of Social Studies, Statistics will still be shown in the context of
-Social Studies.
-In this regard, the tree behaves a bit like a Unix filesystem, where you may have symbolic and hard links to the same content.

 ![Figure of content structure for mathematics](doc/multiple-parent-connections.png?raw=true)